 Have you bought a new Mac laptop that comes with USB-C ports on it?
 If so, you will likely need to buy one or more adapters in order to connect device too it.
 Below, I discuss a number of different adapters that will likely meet your needs.
 You might also wonder why Apple switched to this new type of port.
 Cynics might guess that it’s so Apple can sell adapters, but I don’t believe that’s the case.
 Instead, I think it’s because these new ports are smaller, faster and more versatile than every type of port that has come before.
 These new ports are very compact so laptops can be thinner than ever.
 These ports are very fast so data can be transferred very quickly to peripherals.
 This next part can be a bit confusing, but it’s actually more accurate to call this new type of port a Thunderbolt 3 port.
-Thunderbolt 3 ports include USB-C capabilities, but Thunderbolt 3 ports allow you to connect a range of devices beyond USB devices.
-For example, you could connect a monitor, a power cord or ethernet cable.
+Thunderbolt 3 ports do everything that USB-C ports can do, but they can do more.
+This article focuses on USB-C hubs and adapters.
+If you want to read about Thunderbolt 3 hubs check out this review.

 You may need to connect any of the following types of devices to your Mac

 - an iPhone

 - an SD card from a camera

 Once you’ve determined which devices you commonly connect to your Mac, then select one of the adapters listed below to let you connect the devices you use.

 If you only need to connect one or two USB devices with standard USB ports, called USB-A ports, then you might just want to buy some USB-C to USB-A adapters.

 - I like Aukey’s diminuative adapters which cost about $8, currently, for a 3-pack of adapters.
 You could buy enough adapters to dedicate one adapter for each of your devices.
 Anker, a better known brand, makes the same tiny adapter but they charge a bit more.
 A pair of Anker adapters costs $12, currently.